Pixeluted/RobloxBanMonitor/README.md

 DATABASE_URL="URL"
 ```

-BOT_TOKEN is the token of the bot u want to host it\n
+BOT_TOKEN is the token of the bot u want to host it

-BOT_OWNER_USER_ID must be user id of user that can add/manage accounts\n
+BOT_OWNER_USER_ID must be user id of user that can add/manage accounts

-DATABASE_URL is the one you either get from atlas or your self hosted instance\n
+DATABASE_URL is the one you either get from atlas or your self hosted instance

-Once these everything is done, you can launch the bot by doing
+Once everything is done, you can launch the bot by doing

 ```
 npm run start